saharvx9/flutter_clean_code_architecture/README.md

 # flutter_lecture_clean_code

+## UPDATE TO FLUTTER 2 + NULL SAFETY!!!

 Hi everyone,
-This code open for learning best practice for clean code architecture by isung this plugins:
+This code open for learning best practice for clean code architecture by using this plugins:

 ## flutter_bloc